 SUPPORTING INFORMATION

 Additional supporting information may be found online under the Supporting Information tab for this article: Appendix B: Additional material describing the simulation of daily discharge and chl-a time series.
+Appendix C: Supplementary figure of regression comparisons between WRTDS and GAMs.

 ACKNOWLEDGMENTS